AnuragMishraa/AnuragMishraa/README.md

 <!--  ![](https://komarev.com/ghpvc/?username=AnuragMishraa) -->

-* 🧠  I'm learning HTML, CSS and REACT
+* 🧠  I'm learning ML and its brainstorming implementations.

 * ✉️  You can contact me at [anuragmishra052002@gmail.com](mailto:anuragmishra052002@gmail.com)

-- 🔭 I’m currently working on **ReactJS and NodeJS**
+- 🔭 I’m currently working on **ReactJS and NEXT.js**

 * 🤝  I'm open to collaborate on **MERN Stack** Projects.